NarendraPatwardhan/earthly/docs/basics/part-5-args.md

 with-from:
     FROM +docker --tag='my-new-image-tag'
 ```
-We can also pass `ARGS` when using the `COPY` command, though the syntax is a little different.
+We can also pass `ARG`s when using the `COPY` command, though the syntax is a little different.

 ```Dockerfile
 build: